TARGENE/TMLE.jl/docs/src/resources.md

 # Resources

 Targeted Learning is a difficult topic, while it is not strictly necessary to understand the details to use this package it can certainly help.
-Here is an incomplete list of external ressources that I found useful in my personnal search for enlightenment.
+Here is an incomplete list of external resources that I found useful in my journey.

 ## Websites